Fibrations in complete intersections of quadrics, Clifford algebras, derived categories, and rationality problems: Introduction

 Attempting to trace the link between derived categories and algebraic cycles, the second and third named authors defined in \cite{bolognesi_bernardara:representability} the notion of \emph{categorical representability} in a given dimension $m$ (or codimension $\dim(X)-m$) of a smooth projective variety $X$, by requiring the existence of a semiorthogonal decomposition whose components can be fully and faithfully embedded in derived categories of smooth projective varieties of dimension at most $m$.
-Categorically representability in dimension one is equivalent to the existence of a semiorthogonal decomposition by trivial categories and derived categories of smooth projective curves.
+Categorical representability in dimension one is equivalent to the existence of a semiorthogonal decomposition by copies of the derived category of a point and derived categories of smooth projective curves.
 One might wonder if categorical representability in codimension 2 is a necessary condition for rationality.
 The work of Kuznetsov on cubic fourfolds \cite{kuznetsov:cubic_fourfolds}, developed before the definition of categorical representability, shows how this philosophy persists as a tool to conjecturally understand rationality problems in dimension larger than three, where one cannot appeal to more classical methods, such as the study of the intermediate jacobian.

 In this paper, we provide two new instances where categorical representability is strictly related to birational properties.
 These arise as fibrations $X \to \PP^1$ whose fibers are complete intersections of two quadrics.
 We impose a genericity hypothesis on such fibrations (see Definition~\ref{def:generic-fibration}) so that the associated pencil of quadrics has simple degeneration along a smooth divisor.